ksarkies/XBee-Acquisition/XBee-firmware/README.md

 response.

-The code is written to allow several AVR microcontroller types and currently supports ATMega168, ATTiny4313 and ATTiny841, the latter selected for the watermeter.
+The code is written to allow several AVR microcontroller types and currently supports ATMega168, ATTiny4313 and ATTiny841, the latter being the one selected for the watermeter.

+The XBee does not use hardware flow control, although RTS may be possible.
+This is due to a lack of ports on the AVR package intended for use (ATTiny841).

+The AVR is set to 1MHz for low power, and a baud rate of 9600, aimed at giving sufficient time for processing messages.

 The MCU variable defaults to the atmega168 but can be passed to the makefile: